 \subsection{Agglomeration of events produces shorter runs}

-Among the possible strategies to reduce the complexity of analyzing a system are structural reductions.
+Structural reductions are one of the possible strategies to reduce the complexity of analyzing a system.
 Depending on the input formalism the terminology used is different, but the main results remain stable.

-In~\cite{Lipton75} transaction reduction consists in fusing two adjacent actions of a thread (or even across threads in recent versions such as~\cite{Laarman18} ).
-The first action must not modify atomic properties and must be commutative with any action of other threads.
+In~\cite{Lipton75} \emph{transaction reduction} consists in fusing two adjacent actions of a thread (or even across threads in recent versions such as~\cite{Laarman18} ).
+The first action must not modify atomic properties and must commutate with any action of other threads.
 Fusing these actions leads to shorter runs, where a stutter is lost.
 In the program of Fig.~\ref{fig:example}, "z=40" is enabled from the initial state and must happen before "chan.send(z)", but it commutes with instructions of thread $\alpha$ and is not observable.
-Hence the language $\lang_B$ built with an atomic assumption on "z=40;chan.send(z)" is indeed a reduction of $\lang_A$.
+Hence the language $\lang_B$ built with an atomicity assumption on "z=40;chan.send(z)" is indeed a reduction of $\lang_A$.

 Let us reason at the level of a Kripke structure.
-The goal of such reductions is to structurally detect the following situation in language $\lang$: let $r=a_0^{n_0}a_1^{n_1}a_2^{n_2}\ldots$ designate a run (not necessarily in the language), there must exist two indexes $i$ and $j$ such that for any natural number $k$, $i \leq k \leq j$, $r_k=a_0^{n_0}\ldots a_i^{n_i}\ldots a_k^{n_k + 1} \ldots a_j^{n_j} \ldots$ is in the language.
-In other words, the set of runs described as: $\{ r_k=a_0^{n_0}\ldots a_i^{n_i}\ldots a_k^{n_k + 1} \ldots a_j^{n_j} \ldots \mid i \leq k \leq j\}$ must belong to the language.
+The goal of such reductions is to structurally detect the following situation in language $\lang$: let $r=a_0^{n_0}a_1^{n_1}a_2^{n_2}\ldots$ designate a run (not necessarily in the language).
+Then there must exist two indexes $i$ and $j$ such that for any natural number $k$, $i \leq k \leq j$, $r_k=a_0^{n_0}\ldots a_i^{n_i}\ldots a_k^{n_k + 1} \ldots a_j^{n_j} \ldots$ is in the language.
+In other words, the set of runs $\{ r_k=a_0^{n_0}\ldots a_i^{n_i}\ldots a_k^{n_k + 1} \ldots a_j^{n_j} \ldots \mid i \leq k \leq j\}$ must be included in the language.
 This corresponds to an event that does not impact the truth value of atomic propositions (it stutters) and can be freely commuted with any event that occurs between indexes $i$ and $j$ in the run.
 This event is simply constrained to occur at the earliest at index $i$ in the run and at the latest at index $j$.
-In Fig~\ref{fig:example} the event "z=40" can happen as early as in the initial state, and must occur before "chan.send(z)" and thus matches this definition.
+In Fig.~\ref{fig:example} the event "z=40" can happen as early as in the initial state, and must occur before "chan.send(z)" and thus matches this definition.

 Note that these runs are all stutter equivalent, but are incomparable by the shorter than relation (e.g. $aabc\sigma, abbc\sigma, abcc\sigma$ are incomparable).
 In this situation, a \emph{reduction} can choose to only represent the run $r$ (e.g. $r=abc\sigma$ represents all these runs) instead of any of these runs.
 This run was not originally in the language in general, but it is indeed shorter than any of the $r_k$ runs so it matches definition~\ref{def:reduction} for a reduction.
 Note that the stutter-equivalent class $\hat{r}$ of $r$ does contain all these longer runs so that in a stutter insensitive context, examining $r$ is enough to conclude for any of the runs in $\hat{r}$.
 This is why usage of structural reductions is compatible with verification of a logic such as $LTL_{\setminus X}$ and has been proposed for that express purpose in the literature~\cite{PPP00,HPP06,Laarman18}.